 Adjunct Professor Work Environment

-Those who teach at this level are less likely to have their own offices; however, they do have access to school office space.
+Those who teach at this level are less likely to have their own offices but they do have access to school office space.
 Most of their work is in the classroom and at home (or where they choose to plan and grade).
 With the advent of online courses, many adjunct professors can work from their homes or offices, remotely.

 Their classes may be held during the day, afternoons, or evenings.
 It is possible to teach during the summertime or weekends, depending on the type of school and student needs.